No time to read the full article? Here are my favourite picks..

 Aperitivo Roma: My Love Affair with Rome’s Golden Hour

-I had no idea what aperitivo even meant before this trip.
+We had no idea what aperitivo even meant before this trip.

 Now back at home, we always have a bottle of Aperol in the fridge ready to go.